tmsperera/headless-chat/README.md

 - `TMSPerera\HeadlessChat\Events\MessageSentEvent`

-## Delete a sent message
+## Reply to a message

-Delete a message sent by a Participant.
+Headless Chat also supports message replies.

 ### Example: